Subaru Legacy (fourth generation): North American model

 Subaru of America commenced production of the Legacy BL and BP in January 2004 for the United States and Canadian markets.

 Lance Armstrong was used as a spokesman for both the sedan and station wagon, and Sheryl Crow sang her 1996 hit "Everyday Is a Winding Road" in USA market commercials.
-The Lafayette Factory-built Subaru Legacy won 2005 International Car of the Year for Most Dependable/Sedan from Road & Travel Magazine, 2005 Automobile All-Stars for All-Star Family Car from Automobile Magazine and The 2006 International Engine of the Year Award in the 2.0 litre to 2.5 litre category for EJ255 engine.
+The Lafayette Factory-built Subaru Legacy won 2005 International Car of the Year for Most Dependable/Sedan from Road & Travel Magazine, 2005 Automobile All-Stars for All-Star Family Car from Automobile Magazine and The 2006 International Engine of the Year Award in the 2.0 liter to 2.5 liter category for EJ255 engine.

-The model marked the return of a turbocharged engine to the North American Legacy, featuring the EJ255 engine rated at 250 hp, a 2.5-litre unit derived from that of the USDM Impreza WRX with 20 hp more.
+The model marked the return of a turbocharged engine to the North American Legacy, featuring a new turbocharger from IHI coded the VF40, a single scroll turbo which was replaced in 2007 with a VF46 turbo which was slightly better flow with less turbo spool time, and the EJ255 (Years 2005 to 2006 used the EJ257 including the EJ257 heads but kept the EJ255 code) rated at 250 hp, a 2.5-liter unit derived from that of the USDM Impreza WRX with 20 hp more.
 Due to advancements in turbocharger technology and tightening emission standards, the twin-turbo setup was not used.
-Turbocharged models, along with the H6 engine, offered Subaru's first 5-speed automatic transmission, featuring SportShift technology licensed from Prodrive, Ltd.
+Turbocharged models, along with the H6 engine, offered Subaru's first 5-speed automatic transmission, featuring SportShift technology licensed from Prodrive, Ltd. The suspension continued to offer the MacPherson struts under the front and multi-link rear Chapman strut arrangement.

 The 2005 model year Legacy was offered in 2.5i, 2.5i Limited, 2.5GT, and 2.5GT Limited.
 All trim levels were available as Sedan and Wagon.
 The wagon body shared the roof sheet metal with the Outback model that had raised metal "humps" under the roof rails, unlike the Japanese and European wagons that had a sleeker roof.
 Another difference from other overseas markets was that both sedans and wagons had longer front and rear bumpers, designed to meet the Canadian 5-mph bumper specification.